 Buyer Tips For Selecting a Softball Bat

-When it comes time to select a fastpitch or slowpitch softball bat, weight, and length are the critical factors that you need to consider before your purchase.
-Determining your ideal bat to suit your style of play, strength, swing mechanics, and preference to handle size and grip are all vital factors to take into account with your purchase.
+When it comes time to select a fast-pitch or slow-pitch softball bat, weight and length are the critical factors that you need to consider before making your purchase.
+Determining your ideal bat to suit your style of play, strength, swing mechanics, and preference for handle size and grip are all vital factors to take into account when making your purchase.

-Each bat manufacturer provides a sizing chart that helps you with choosing the right length and weight relative to your weight, height, age, and experience level.
-It’s highly likely we’ll feature one or more of these bats on our best baseball bats list for 2020.
+Each bat manufacturer provides a sizing chart that helps you choose the right length and weight relative to your weight, height, age, and experience level.

 Best Softball Bats: Top Fastpitch Bats

-If fastpitch is your game, then you need a bat designed for speed and power.
-Here are our choices for the best fastpitch softball bats for 2020.
+If fast-pitch is your game, then you need a bat designed for speed and power.
+Here are our choices for the best fastpitch softball bats for 2022.

 With decades of tradition behind the Louisville Slugger brand, it’s no surprise that the company continues to release quality fastpitch products.

-The lightweight materials featured in the construction of this bat provides excellent swing speed control, and the Slugger Pro Comfort grip ensures that your grip never slips.
-The patented PBF Barrel Technology gives the batter unique pop with a low-profile design and increased barrel length featuring an extended sweet spot for more power shots.
+The lightweight materials featured in the construction of this bat provide excellent swing speed control, and the Slugger Pro Comfort grip ensures that your grip never slips.
+The patented PBF Barrel Technology gives the batter a unique pop with a low-profile design and increased barrel length, featuring an extended sweet spot for more power shots.

-Rated as the hottest bat on the market right now, the Easton 2020 Ghost Double Barrel fastpitch bat is suitable for play in all leagues.
+Rated by most as one of the best softball bats on the market right now, the Easton 2022 Ghost Double Barrel fastpitch bat is suitable for play in all leagues.
 The patent-pending double-barrel design found in the Easton Ghost is a masterpiece of softball engineering, providing the batter with the best pop, feel, and sound.

-The innovative double-barrel design in the 2020 Ghost suits every level of hitter from beginner to amateur to professional.
+The innovative double-barrel design of the 2022 Ghost suits every level of hitter, from beginner to amateur to professional.

 The 1.2mm HYPERSKIN™ grip closes the distance between your palms and the surface of the handle, increasing contact and feedback through the bat when swinging.

-The DeMarini 2019 CF Zen is the ideal amateur bat for kids looking to improve their batting skill.
-The lightweight nature of the bat allows for faster swings, with excellent balance.
+The DeMarini 2019 CF Zen is the ideal amateur bat for kids looking to improve their batting skills.
+The lightweight nature of the bat allows for faster swings with excellent balance.
 The 3-Fusion end cap optimizes the sweet spot in the barrel while producing more pop and a fantastic sound on contact.